Republic of the Rif: Declaration of independence

+In the same event, several important points were agreed upon, including the independence of the Rif.
+Abd-el-Krim was named emir, a National Council of Notables was established, and September 18 was set as Independence Day.
+The payment of compensation by Spain to the Riffians affected by the Rif War and by the military occupation over the last twelve years was also adopted, along with foreign policy.

+Fall

 France and Spain did not recognize the Republic and collaborated to destroy it.
 They sent in 200,000 soldiers, forcing Abd el-Krim to surrender in 1926.
 He was exiled in the Pacific until 1947.
 Morocco became quiet, and in 1936 became the base from which Francisco Franco launched the fascist coup of July 1936.

 In 1921, local Rifians, under the leadership of Abd el-Krim, crushed a Spanish offensive led by General Manuel Fernández Silvestre at the Battle of Annual, and soon after declared the creation of an independent republic on 18 September 1921.
 The republic was formally constituted in 1923, with Abd el-Krim as head of state, and Ben Hajj Hatmi as prime minister.

 Abd el-Krim handed the Spanish numerous defeats, driving them back to coastal outposts.
 With the war ongoing, he sent diplomatic representatives to London and Paris, in an ultimately futile attempt to establish legitimate diplomatic relations with other European powers.

 In late 1925, the French and Spanish created a joint task force of 500,000 men, supported by tanks and aircraft.
 After 1923, the Spanish employed the use of chemical weapons imported from Germany.
 The Republic was dissolved by Spanish and French occupation forces on 27 May 1926, but many Rif guerrillas continued to fight until 1927.